talentpair/django-celery-transactions/README.md

 transaction is committed, avoiding potential race conditions as described in Celery's [user guide][1].
 Send tasks from signal handlers without fear!

+## Django and Celery coverage

+* Django 1.6, 1.7 and 1.8 are supported and tested.
+1.9 will likely require refactoring.
+* Celery 3.0.x and 3.1.x are supported, but the tests are running with 3.1.18

 ## Features

 * If the transaction is rolled back, the tasks are discarded.
 Django's